Please click here for the latest Term Dates and Training Days.

 It is very important that all children are in school on time.
 A child will be recorded as being late if they arrive in their classroom after 9.10am (or in the afternoon after 1.10pm).
 If a child arrives after their cloakroom doors are shut they must be brought by the parent/carer to the UKS2 entrance (at the back of school) and their names will be recorded in the ‘late book’ by a member of staff.
 They will then be given a ‘late pass’ to take to class with them so that their class teacher knows that they have been signed in as being late by their parent/carer.
 The ‘late book’ is available for the Education Welfare Officer to see.
 She will make home visits to follow up children who are regularly late.

-Parents are reminded that all children should be brought to, and met from school at all times by a responsible adult.
+Parents are reminded that all children should be brought to, and met from school at all times by a responsible adult (aged 18 or over).
 Children should not be picked up by older brothers and sisters who are still at primary school.
-If an adult who is unknown to school is sent to collect a child the child will not be allowed to leave with them.
-Children must be collected from their cloakroom doors.
+If an adult who is unknown to school is sent to collect a child, the child will not be allowed to leave with them unless they have been recorded as an authorised person on your child's school record.
+You can update/amend this at anytime to add or remove authorised adults.
+Children must be collected from their cloakroom doors, unless a prior alternative arrangement to collect from the school office has been made.

 What happens if we have to go away in term time?